detailnet/TCPDF-extend-annotations/README.md

 PHP library for generating PDF documents on-the-fly.

+This is a fork of tecnickcom/TCPDF to support line,polyline and ink annotation positioning.
+(PRs will be submitted to main project)

 ### Main Features:
 * no external libraries are required for the basic functions;
 * all standard page formats, custom page formats, custom margins and units of measure;